security-force-monitor/research-handbook/source/materiel-equipment.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-Entering ``equipment`` defines the claim and defines the relevant fields to be used in further data entry about a :ref:`equipment`.
+Entering ``equipment`` defines the claim and defines the relevant fields to be used in further data entry about the :ref:`equipment`.
 For quality assurance purposes, entering ``equipment`` should create an error if there is any entry for fields tied to other claim types, such as :ref:`materiel` or :ref:`component`.

 status:meta